spoullados/SquallyHSGArtTours/README.md

 ## Virtual Environment

+Since various teams will be working on different python scripts which may have conflicting dependencies i.e. different versions of the same packages, it is important for each team to create a virtual environment consisting of an isolated set of installed packages.

-Once you have cloned your forked repository, you must create a virtual environment within the same directory as the project.
-That can be achieved by running the following on the command line:
+Once you have cloned your forked repository, you can create a virtual environment within the same directory as the project via:

 `python -m venv .venv`

-The virtual environment is used as a means of isolating Python package installations between different projects.
 The virutal environment created can be activated within the directory it is contained via:

 `source .venv/bin/activate`